hamoungh/cpplabs/lab_functions.md

-1. assume the following formula for calculating the position of an object when it's thrown with some initial speed subject to gravity of the Earth:
+1. assume the following formula for calculating the vertical position of an object when it's thrown with some initial speed subject to gravity of the Earth:
-`=-0.5gt^2+vt`
+`y=-0.5gt^2+vt`

-create a value returning function that calculates the position of an object at time `t` when the the object is thrown vertically upward with initial velocity `v`.
+create a value returning function that calculates the position of an object at time `t` when the the object is thrown vertically upward with initial velocity `v`. here's the function signature: `double positionUnderGravity(double v,double t)`

 2.Call your function with different values and check if the result matches the ones obtained from a calculator.